ToonWeyens/PB3D/README.md

 * Fixed bug in the JOREK export.
 There is a good match now.

 ## 1.99:
-* New module "vac_utilities" to house the utilities that are split off from "vac_ops".
+* New module 'vac_utilities' to house the utilities that are split off from 'vac_ops'.
-* "vac_vars" now include the angles along the magnetic field lines.
+* 'vac_vars' now include the angles along the magnetic field lines.
-* Implemented "calc_GH_2".
+* Implemented 'calc_GH_2'.
 * Implemented test on G and H, making use of test potential (R e^zeta)^n.
 Results are positive.
 * Implemented second test, making use of a spherical potential of dubious validity, as also indicated by negative results.